 - The IRS limits the number of indirect rollovers, also known as a 60-day rollover, you can make to one per twelve months.
 The IRS does not however, limit the number of direct rollovers you make from your 401k to your IRA.

-The difference between an indirect rollover and a direct rollover is that with an indirect rollover, the funds are distributed directly to you and then you are responsible for transferring the funds to your new custodian.
-The IRS requires that you complete the rollover of funds to your new custodian within 60 calendar days; otherwise, the distribution is treated as a taxable distribution.
+The difference between an indirect rollover and a direct rollover is that with an indirect rollover, the funds are distributed directly to you and then you are responsible for transferring the funds to your new Provider.
+The IRS requires that you complete the rollover of funds to your new Provider within 60 calendar days; otherwise, the distribution is treated as a taxable distribution.
 An important note: when you elect an indirect rollover from your 401k plan, the plan administrator is required to withhold 20 percent for federal income tax.
 This means when you rollover the amount distributed from your 401k into your IRA, you must make up the 20 percent that was withheld, otherwise, the 20 percent withheld is treated as a taxable distribution.

 With a direct rollover, you never take physical receipt of the funds.
 The funds are moved from your 401k plan directly to your IRA without any taxes being withheld.
 The IRS does not limit the number of direct rollovers you can do in one year.